 Driven by Passion, Riding for Prostate Cancer Awareness

-- Current screening recommendations vary and can be confusing when it comes to age.
-The United States Preventive Services Task Force (USPSTF) recommends men at average risk between 55 and 69 years old talk with their doctor about the pros and cons of prostate cancer screening.
+- Current screening recommendations vary and can be confusing.
+The United States Preventive Services Task Force (USPSTF) recommends men at average risk between 55 and 69 years old discuss screening with their doctors.
 The American Cancer Society makes slightly different recommendations, suggesting men at average risk begin screening at 50, and men at higher risk at 45 or even 40.

 - Neither organization currently recommends regular screening for men over 70, despite recent data from the Centers for Disease Control and Prevention showing 43% of newly diagnosed prostate cancer patients are 70 or older.

-- Discover more on “Men Beating The Odds”—an inspiring series that highlights powerful journeys of men facing prostate cancer, while reshaping the meaning of survival—here.
+- Check out “Men Beating The Odds,” a series that highlights powerful journeys of men facing prostate cancer and reshaping the meaning of survival, here.

-It means suiting up, starting the engine, and riding not just for personal passion—but for family, friends, and the hope of saving lives.
+It means suiting up, starting the engine, and riding for family, friends, and the hope of saving lives.

 Read More

-Looking back on how she spoke on stage at the Distinguished Gentleman’s Ride, and urged fellow riders “Get checked, get your PSA checked.
+Looking back on how he spoke on stage at the Distinguished Gentleman’s Ride, and urged fellow riders “Get checked, get your PSA checked.
 It’s so simple.
-Get it checked”—he acknowledged that he hadn’t followed through on his advice.
+Get it checked,” he acknowledged that he hadn’t followed through on his advice.

 “I had a script for a year and a half sitting on my dresser, and I ignored it.
 I ignored it because I was too busy, too busy with my business, my family, my life, hobbies, too busy to check on my health and care about me,” he tells SurvivorNet.